Overview

 UK entry requirements

-• BTEC Level 3 Diploma DM in Information Technology, Computer Science, Computing, Electronic/Electrical Engineering, Engineering, Manufacturing Engineering, Mechanical Engineering with an A-level at grade B.
+- BTEC Level 3 National Diploma DM in Information Technology, Computer Science, Computing, Cyber Crime and Security, Electronic/Electrical Engineering, Engineering, Manufacturing Engineering, Mechanical Engineering with an A-level at grade B in any subject.

-• Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Computing, Computer Science, Information Technology, IT or Engineering with 45 credits at Level 3.
+- Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Computing, Computer Science, Computer Science and Maths, Information Technology, ICT or Engineering with 45 credits at Level 3.

 For Brunel Mathematics and Computing with Integrated Foundation Year progression requirements, see the course page.